adaruna3/explainable-kge/README.md

 ## ToDos
+I. Try different versions of logit
+    e.
+Plot all results
+    d.
+Run c. for the FB dataset
 II.
 Add toggle for using decision tree
     a.
 How to generate dataset
 III.
 Add toggle for enrich the knowledge graph